We have approximately 96 students enrolled at Cranleigh School.

 Achieving Independence and Mobility (AIM) Program

-In 2011 the AIM program was established at Cranleigh.
+We established the AIM program at Cranleigh.

 To increase the students' independence in the following key areas

 We successfully applied for a grant from The Education and Training Directorate that has allowed us to develop and expand the program through access to study tours, professional learning and specialist staff.
-The AIM program is the subject of an action research project during 2011/12 to inform future directions for the program.
-In 2013 two classes will operate using the AIM principles.